Open-Source-Satellite/Mercury-GS/README.md

 The low level drivers talks over a COM port that is configurable in the GUI.
 To emulate a connection with a SpaceCraft we must spoof a connection between two ports.
 Download a program like [HHD Virtual Serial Port Tools](https://freevirtualserialports.com/), create a virtual pair between COM1 and COM2, and then open a terminal program like [TeraTerm](https://ttssh2.osdn.jp/index.html.en) to listen on COM2.
 Settings are default 9600 baud, 8 data bits, 0 parity bits, 1 stop bit.
 The baudrate is configurable in the GUI on the "CONFIG" tab.

-## Sending and Receiving
-A telemetry request can be sent by typing the requested channel into the "Channel #" box and hitting "Send TLM REQ".
-The request is then packetised in the frameformat denoted in the spec and sends it over COM1.
-This should show on TeraTerm over COM2.
-To send a message back, on TeraTerm click "File -> Send File" and navigate to the "Test Frames" folder within the repo.
-Select "Telemetry Request" and make sure that the "Binary" box is ticked before pressing "Open".
-This should send a formatted frame back to Mercury GS over COM2 -> COM1.
-The frame is parsed and then displayed as a value of 1 under the "Telemetry" Section of the GUI under TLM CH 1.
+## Creating Test Frames
+Frames can be sent to MercuryGS via a terminal, these are located in the [Test Frames](/test_frames) folder.
-I used [HHD Free Hex Editor](https://www.hhdsoftware.com/free-hex-editor) to create these "Test Frames".
+[HHD Free Hex Editor](https://www.hhdsoftware.com/free-hex-editor) was used to create these frames.

 ## Designing the GUI
 If you wish to edit the GUI, you will need Qt Designer.